Poseidon-DAO/discourse/README.md

 # discourse

+> UPDATE: the repository will be updated to not only include Discourse, but other Poseidon DAO related services

 This repository contains Ansible setup and roles to manage infrastructure deployment and automated CI/CD for Poseion DAO Discourse instance configuration.

 ## Hosts